OctopusDeploy/blog/blog/2020-04/ultimate-guide-to-tomcat-deployments/index.md

 * Relies on database changes being forwards and backwards compatible (at least between the new and current versions of the application).
 * Utilizes parallel deployments to allow existing sessions to complete uninterrupted.
-* Provides application rollback by reverting to the previously installed application version.
+* Provides application rollbacks by reverting to the previously installed application version.

 ## Building the infrastructure

-The example infrastructure is deployed to Ubuntu 18.04 virtual machines.
+The example infrastructure shown here is deployed to Ubuntu 18.04 virtual machines.
 Most of the instructions will be distribution agnostic, although some of the package names and file locations may change.

-### Configuring Tomcat
+### Configuringt the Tomcat instances

 #### Installing the packages